newdisease/api-for-social-media-django-rest/README.md

 [Here](https://starnavibook-api.herokuapp.com) you can find the deployed project

-For checking SQL-queries simply add `?debug-toolbar` after the url in your browser

 For aggregate likes on "../api/v1/analytics/" add `?date_fromYYYY-MM-DD&date_toYYYY-MM-DD` or `?date_fromYYYY-MM-DD` if you want to check likes to the present time